ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 srun
 ~~~~~

-The **srun** command initiates an interactive job on compute nodes.
+The **srun** command initiates an interactive job or process on compute nodes.

 For example, the following command will run an interactive job in the gpuA100x4 or gpuA40x4 partition with a wall-clock time limit of 30 minutes, using one node and 16 cores per node and 1 GPU: